giry-dev/mangrove-docs/docs/developers/strat-lib/getting-started/smart-offer.md

 #### Getting tokens

 If the admin (acting as a maker) does not have required WBTC tokens then the smart offer will fail when taken.
 > Note: this true in this particular case where we need to lock liquidity in our contract - that's how we designed it.
-Using a %%router|router%%, you can [unlock your funds](../guides/howToUnlockLiquidity.md), and your offer **could still be posted** - your smart offer can source liquidity elsewhere on-chain.
+Using a [router](/docs/developers/terms/router.md), you can [unlock your funds](../guides/howToUnlockLiquidity.md), and your offer **could still be posted** - your smart offer can source liquidity elsewhere on-chain.

 If you don't have any WBTC, you can get some by using the following commands (taken from [foundry documentation](https://book.getfoundry.sh/tutorials/forking-mainnet-with-cast-anvil)), or the corresponding faucet.
 Just look for a token holder with large amounts of WBTC - you can check the list on Polygonscan.
 Also, remember to add the chosen address under `$LUCKY_USER` in your `.env` file.